 This is the time of year when school-kids in the U.S. can’t wait for summer vacation.
 At Brilliant Earth, though, we’re counting the days until a new school year begins.
 Why are we so excited for class to start?
 We’ve funded a brand new school, located in the Democratic Republic of Congo, that’s very close to opening.

+The school will educate a classroom of about 25 kids, mostly between ages 7 and 14, in a rural diamond mining community in southwest Congo, a country in central Africa.
+Many of the children attending might otherwise have spent their day mining for diamonds.
+Instead, they will go to the new “Brilliant Mobile School,” where they will study math, learn to read and write, and participate in chess, soccer, and other fun activities.
 Through our non-profit fund, we’ve given to education initiatives before.
 This donation, however, is one we’re especially proud of.
 Our school will be the first test of an innovative approach that could one day be brought to mining villages throughout Africa.
 The idea is to reduce child labor in diamond mining by bringing schooling to rural areas where children typically accompany their parents to the mines, often doing the same harsh and dangerous work as adults.
 If the school is successful, our partner group, the Diamond Development Initiative (DDI), will expand the program, bringing it to more communities in Congo and to other countries.